Katakana: History

 Katakana was developed in the 9th century (during the early Heian period) by Buddhist monks in Nara in order to transliterate texts and works of arts from India, by taking parts of man'yōgana characters as a form of shorthand, hence this kana is so-called (片, kata).
 For example, (カ, ka) comes from the left side of (加, ka).
-The adjacent table shows the origins of each katakana: the red markings of the original Chinese character (used as man'yōgana) eventually became each corresponding symbol.
+The adjacent table shows the origins of each katakana: the blue markings of the original Chinese character (used as man'yōgana) eventually became each corresponding symbol.

 Official documents of the Empire of Japan were written exclusively with kyūjitai and katakana.

 Obsolete kana

 Variant forms

 Katakana have variant forms.
 For example, (ネ) and (ヰ).
 However, katakana's variant forms are fewer than hiragana's.
 Katakana's choices of man'yōgana segments had stabilized early on and established – with few exceptions – an unambiguous phonemic orthography (one symbol per sound) long before the 1900 script regularization.